-The Executive Director of Housing will assist and deputise for the Chief Executive and is responsible for the overall effectiveness of health and safety matters in their areas of responsibility and is required to:
+The Deputy Chief Executive will assist and deputise for the Chief Executive.
+Directors are responsible for the overall effectiveness of health and safety matters in their areas of responsibility.
+They are required to:

 - advise the Chief Executive of any problem arising in connection with the implementation of health and safety legislation and the resources needed to meet requirements; - make sure corporate health and safety policies are brought to the attention of all personnel within their area of responsibility and are implemented; - encourage a positive attitude towards health and safety within managers' area of responsibility; - evaluate if adequate resources are being made available to allow corporate and team objectives to be achieved; - establish and maintain effective channels of consultation and communication between employees, safety representatives and management; - monitor the performance of their managers with regard to health and safety; and - seek advice from the HSM on issues of health and safety.